Nominations for the Raoul Wallenberg Prize for extraordinary humanitarian achievements are now open with an extended deadline until 30th November.

 The Secretary General announced the call for nominations for the Prize during the meeting of the Ministers’ Deputies on 12 June and sent out letters to this effect to the 47 Permanent Representatives, inviting them to disseminate this call widely in their respective countries.

 Deadline?
-The deadline for submission of candidatures for the “Raoul Wallenberg” 2020 is set for 31 October 2019.
+The deadline for submission of candidatures for the “Raoul Wallenberg” 2020 has been extended until the 30th November 2019.
 The call for nominations will also be published on the Internet portal of the Council of Europe.

 When & where?
-The award ceremony will take place at the Council of Europe around 17 January 2020 – the date of Raoul Wallenberg’s arrest in Budapest in 1945.
+The award ceremony will take place at the Council of Europe on 17 January 2020 – the date of Raoul Wallenberg’s arrest in Budapest in 1945.

 Read more about the regulations here.